-When the Sedgwick County EOC is activated, the Sedgwick County Emergency Manager or designee or the Public Information Officer may activate the Joint Information Center (JIC).
+When the Sedgwick County Emergency Operations Center is activated, Sedgwick County Emergency Manager or designee or the Public Information Officer may activate the Joint Information Center (JIC).
 When the JIC is in operation, it serves as the central point of public information collection and dissemination.
-The JIC functions as part of the Command in the Sedgwick County EOC and will coordinate the release of non-operational information.
+The JIC functions as part of the Command in the Sedgwick County Emergency Operations Center and will coordinate the release of non-operational information.

-Depending on the incident, representatives from each jurisdiction, agency, private sector organization, and non-governmental organization involved in incident management activities will be notified and asked to have their JIC representative respond to the Sedgwick County EOC within a reasonable period of time.
+Depending on the incident, representatives from each jurisdiction, agency, private sector organization, and non-governmental organization involved in incident management activities will be notified and asked to have their JIC representative respond to the Sedgwick County Emergency Operations Center within a reasonable period of time.
 Communication will be accomplished via the Emergency Alert System, radio, cable override, television, fax, Internet, telephone or any other means available.
 When the JIC is activated, the Public Information Officer or his/her designee will notify media outlets that all media inquiries are to be directed to the JIC and that the JIC will be releasing media updates on a routine basis and when noteworthy events take place.
-Members of the media will not be allowed access to the Sedgwick County EOC.
+Members of the media will not be allowed access to the Sedgwick County Emergency Operations Center.